matthewberryman/brunsviga/README.md

 - [x] Use AWS API gateway service to provide a REST API.
 - [x] Trigger an AWS lambda function that sends JSON via AWS SNS of operation to be run by a human.
 - [x] create s3 bucket for human operator to upload videos of calculations to (using iPhone with [Transmit-iOS](https://panic.com/transmit-ios/) app),
-- [ ] optionally look at AWS Elastic Transcoder and AWS CloudFront to minimise video buffering,
+- [X] convert videos to mp4 and then upload, using AWS CloudFront to serve content for faster access.
+To do: look at AWS Elastic Transcoder for conversion (instead of Photos app on OS X).

 then video link is emailed to requestor.